The gross return based on opening NAV:

 Also an increase in the market price means that the client will be willing to pay the forward-price, since it will likely be more competitive compared to the higher market prices.

-By the end of 2016, we expect to reach a target capacity of USD350-375m, which fits neatly into our current deal pipeline.
-At the $400m mark we will critically assess our capacity and whether deal-flow warrants the acceptance of any further capital.
+By the end of 2017, we expect to reach an amount within the USD650-700m, which fits neatly into our current deal pipeline.
+At this mark we will critically assess our capacity and whether deal-flow warrants the acceptance of any further capital.
+Although the STF Fund has recently introduced a soft close, this is not to say the demand for trade finance and working capital funding in Africa is depleting; we are merely ensuring we are deploying capital to meet investor inflows.
+There is certainly capacity to reach USD1 billion.

 In a nutshell: the Fund Managers have been able to roll the loan book quite smoothly over time at similar reinvestment rates, with defaults to date only sitting at the 2-2.5% mark.